zeospec/bangalore.python.org.in/content/december-meetup.rst

 :author: kracekumar
 :category: meetup

 December BangPypers meetup will be held on 15th, December in learnstreet office.
+RSVP_

 Address
 -------